gauravmeee/My_md_Notes/🛠️ Devlopment/🟩 JavaScript Dev/🟢 JavaScript_Dev/🤖 Notes+GPT_Javascript CommonJS vs ES Modules.md

 - Explicitly marks a file as an ES module, regardless of the `package.json` configuration.
 - Avoids ambiguity when no `package.json` is present or when the file is standalone.

 Study Middleware by `piyush garg`.
 He said middleware are like plugins

----

-Study and make notes of asynchronous programming study and make notes of middleware